 - Gum pimples – pimple-like gum lesions are often caused by infected teeth.
-Gum lesions serve as drain for pus; so they often have disgusting taste.
+Gum lesions serve as a drain for pus; so they often have a disgusting taste.

 - Darkened teeth – if a tooth has unexplained changes in colour, particularly if it is darker than other healthy teeth, it might indicate that there are issues in its nerve space requiring a root canal.